jndiogo/sibila/docs/models/sibila_cli.md

 ## Sibila models

-To register a model entry pointing to a model name or filename:
+To register a model entry pointing to a model name or filename, and optional format_name is a format name:

 ```
 sibila models -s res_name model_name_or_filename [format_name]